 There are also seven Appendices at the back of the book (pages 292-301).
 These include irregular verbs, summaries of verb forms, spelling and American English.
+It might be useful for the teacher to draw students' attention to these.

-Finally, there is a detailed Index at the back of the book (page 373).
+Finally, there is a detailed Index at the back of the book for easy reference (page 326).